ccfang2/dimada/README.md

 |` c.bs11`   1.03604|
 ```

 As is seen, the cross-validated (i.e., out-of-sample) MSEs for Lasso and adaptive Lasso are 1.29 and 1.11.
-However, this MSE includes the regularization term which are always non-negative.
-To remove such an impact, post-Lasso and post-adaptive Lasso is performed, and MSEs for both post-selection methods are 0.789 and 0.8.
+However, this MSE includes the regularization term which is always non-negative.
+To remove such an impact, post-Lasso and post-adaptive Lasso are performed, and MSEs for both these post-selection methods are 0.789 and 0.8.
 Let's compare them to the MSE using parametric OLS estimator.
 The MSE from OLS `lm(response2~df[,1]+df[,2]+df[,3])` is 1.257.
-Hence, it is noted that in this non-parametric additive underlying model, our dimension adaptive estimator achieves a much smaller approximation error than parametric OLS estimator, less than 2/3 of that.
+Hence, it is noted that in this non-parametric additive underlying model, our dimension adaptive estimator achieves a much smaller approximation error than parametric OLS estimator, less than 2/3 of it.

 ## Other Commands

-In this package, there are also a series of functions that generate multivariate sieves from original dataset.
-Particularly, they consider the interaction of variables in the construction of sieves.
+In this package, there are also a series of functions that help to generate multivariate sieves from original dataset.
+Particularly, they consider the interactions among variables in the construction of sieves.
 These functions are suffixed with `.gen`, and the data frame in the output of these functions can be used as input of the argument `x.sieve` in command `dimada()`.
 Following is an example of generating sieves with power series by using `poly.gen()`.

 ```r
 # a data frame with 3 variables and 100 observations